OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 1. `string`:
    As a string is equivalent to `(uint, buffer)`, the valid AVM values are those values that are valid for `(uint, buffer)`, in other words all values must be a `Tuple(Int, Buffer)`.
 Any possible value for this representation is allowable, although strings are always initialized such that `Int` represents the length of the `Buffer`.
+   The contents of the buffer are the string contents interpreted as utf8.
 1. `any`:
    Any AVM value may be used for any, the compiler makes no assumptions about the value of this type.
 1. `option<`*type*`>`: